-The value of this expression defines the length, bound, or size of the member when the structure or union is allocated (using ALLOCATE or LOCATE).
-The expression is evaluated and converted to FIXED BINARY (31,0).
-Any variables used as operands in the expression must not belong to the structure or union containing the REFER option.
+The value of this expression defines the length, bound, or size of the member when the structure or union is allocated (by ALLOCATE or LOCATE).
+The expression is evaluated and converted to $size_t^3$ .
+Any variables that are used as operands in the expression must not belong to the structure or union that contains the REFER option.

-Subsequent references to the structure or union obtain the REFER option member's length, bound, or size from the current value of member-variable (refer object).
+Subsequent references to the structure or union obtain the REFER option member's length, bound, or size from the current value of member-variable (the refer object).